Ellendale, Delaware: 20th Century to Present

 In 1918, the DuPont Highway (now known as DuPont Boulevard and U.S. 113) was completed.
 While this was seen as a great boon to the town, it would eventually lead to the decline of the railroad and the town's economy, leading to the closing of all the towns factories.
 In May 1920, after several fires in the town, the Town Council met to establish a fire department to protect the citizens and businesses of Ellendale and surrounding communities.
 The newly formed fire department purchased a Ford Model T fire truck for $1400 from the Viscose Silk Company in Marcus Hook, Pennsylvania.
 The formation of a police department followed soon after with the town of Ellendale hiring its first police officer, William Bennett, in June 1921.

 New schools were built in the 1920s.
-In 1920, the Ellendale School 125 was built in the International style on Main Street on the towns west side, and the Ellendale Colored School 195C, was built between 1922-1925 on North Old State Road after funding was provided by the DuPont family.
+In 1920, the Ellendale School 125 was built in the International style on Main Street on the towns west side, and the Ellendale Colored School 195C, was built between 1922 and 1925 on North Old State Road after funding was provided by the DuPont family.
 By the middle of the 1920s, with profits declining and competition for its other lines increasing, the Pennsylvania Railroad decided to abandon a large portion of the railway.
 The Denton, Maryland to Lewes section was purchased by the Maryland & Delaware Coast Railway, but with the decline of the locomotive as vehicle traffic increased, the line was again scheduled to be abandoned in 1931.
 The state of Delaware eventually purchased the portion of the line from Ellendale to Milton to maintain a freight link, making this section the last operable section of one that once spanned over 100 mi.
 Over sixty residents of Ellendale served in World War I, World War II, the Korean War, and Vietnam War.

 In 1927 the Lincoln and Ellendale Electric Company was established bringing electricity to the residents of the town for the first time.
 Also in 1927 the Ellendale State Forest was established by the State Highway Department.
 When it was turned over to the State Forestry Department in 1932, it totalled 40 acre, today it has been expanded and combined with the Redden State Forest to well over 5000 acre.
 The Appenzeller Tract in Ellendale, a small 45 acre section, was a gift to the state from the DuPont family.
 A large woods fire between Ellendale, Georgetown, and Milton burned over 38000 acre in 1930 and forced the General Assembly to pass a series of forest protection laws establishing a fire control system which included building a 120 ft fire tower just outside Ellendale to alert people of fires.